PyO3/setuptools-rust/README.rst

 * `clean` - Standard `clean` command executes `cargo clean` for all rust extensions.

 * `check` - Standard `check` command executes `cargo check` for all rust extensions.

+* `tomlgen_rust` - Automatically generate a `Cargo.toml` manifest based on Python package metadata.
+  See the `example project <https://github.com/PyO3/setuptools-rust/tree/master/example_tomlgen>`_ on GitHub for more information about this command.